 This is the last in a series of papers on the Riemann-Roch problem for algebraic stacks.
 The first part (see [J-4]) presented a solution to this problem in general for the natural transformation between the G-theory and topological G-theory of algebraic stacks.
-It also introduced a new site associated to algebraic stacks called the isovariant étale site using which we proved a descent theorem for the topological G-theory of algebraic stacks extending Thomason's basic results to algebraic stacks.
+It also introduced a new site associated to algebraic stacks called the isovariant étale site using which we proved a descent theorem for the topological G-theory of algebraic stacks to algebraic stacks.
 Continuing along the same direction, we defined and studied Bredon style homology theories for algebraic stacks in [J-5].
-We followed this up in [J-6], by establishing Riemann-Roch and Lefschetz-Riemann-Roch theorems as natural transformations between the G-theory of dg-stacks and these Bredon-style homology theories.
+We also established Riemann-Roch theorems as natural transformations between the G-theory of dg-stacks and these Bredon-style homology theories.
 These are only for algebraic stacks that admit coarse-moduli spaces which are quasi-projective schemes over a Noetherian excellent base scheme (for example, a field k).
 It is important to observe that these already include Artin stacks.
 One may recall that applications to virtual fundamental classes, dictated that we work out all these papers in the setting of dg-stacks.

 In the present paper, we indeed establish various formulae for the virtual structure sheaves on dg-stacks associated to obstruction theories at the level of the G-theory of dg-stacks.
-Using Riemann-Roch and Lefschetz-Riemann-Roch theorems developed in the earlier papers, these provide pushforward and localization formulae for virtual fundamental classes.
-In fact we show that it is possible to derive most formulae for virtual fundamental classes (some not known before), by first proving an appropriate formula at the level of virtual structure sheaves and then by applying Riemann-Roch to it.
-For example, we prove a general push-forward formula for virtual structure sheaves; then by applying Riemann-Roch to it we show it is possible to derive a general pushforward formula for virtual fundamental classes, special cases of which provide a proof of the conjecture of Cox, Katz and Lee as well as a strong form of the localization formula for virtual fundamental classes, both proven elsewhere by distinct and separate methods at the level of virtual fundamental classes.
+Using Riemann-Roch and Lefschetz-Riemann-Roch theorems, these provide push-forward and localization formulae for virtual fundamental classes taking values in Bredon style homology theories.
+Making use of the relationships between Bredon style homology and homology computed on the smooth and étale sites, one extends these formulae to more traditional homology theories for algebraic stacks.
+In fact we show that it is possible to derive most formulae for virtual fundamental classes (some not known before), by first proving an appropriate formula at the level of virtual structure sheaves and then by applying Riemann-Roch (as in [J-5] section 8) to it.
+For example, we prove a general push-forward formula for virtual structure sheaves; then by applying Riemann-Roch to it we show it is possible to derive a general push-forward formula for virtual fundamental classes, special cases of which provide a proof of the conjecture of Cox, Katz and Lee as well as a strong form of the localization formula for virtual fundamental classes, both proven elsewhere by distinct and separate methods at the level of virtual fundamental classes.
 All of these seem to validate the idea, we believe due to Yuri Manin (and passed onto me by Bertrand Toen), that Riemann-Roch techniques could be used to derive most formulae for virtual fundamental classes, once the corresponding formulae for virtual structure sheaves are obtained.
 The latter seem more manageable and, as we show here, could be studied by standard techniques in G-theory, suitably modified to handle virtual objects.
+The dg-stacks considered in this paper are all dg-stacks in the sense of [J-5], i.e. they are algebraic stacks provided with a perfect obstruction theory.
+The restriction to such dg-stacks (and not the more general derived moduli algebraic stacks) is mainly because a comprehensive theory of derived moduli stacks is either still under development (or is only emerging) at present.